 But we must not be complacent.
 We must not fool ourselves into thinking that our societies, and the countries we live in, our Western bubbles, are always going to be stable and safe.

 There is plenty of lawlessness simmering below the surface right here in the United States.
 We in the Jewish community are acutely aware of it, and it seems that Reverend Sharpton has also cottoned on.

-It is imperative that we be extraordinarily vigilant in these dangerous times.
+It is imperative that we are extraordinarily vigilant in these dangerous times.
 We must fight injustice, and we must also ensure that we are models of integrity and propriety.
 The world we know and cherish literally depends on it.

-So as the countdown to Rosh Hashana begins, and as we look forward to the Days of Awe, let us use this period to reflect on how we can work towards not only a society that serves our own interests, but a society that is robust all-round, and where systemic failure is addressed by everyone who is a part of that system.
+So as the countdown to Rosh Hashana begins, and as we look ahead to the Days of Awe, let us use this period to reflect on how we can work towards not only a society that serves our own interests, but a society that is robust all-round, and where systemic failure is addressed by everyone who is a part of that system.

 As Al Sharpton observed: “This is not about you, this is about justice.”

 Photo: Rev. Al Sharpton in Washington D.C.
 (Copyright: https://www.123rf.com/profile_americanspirit)